We all know that our metabolism slows down as we get older. For some of us, it may never have been fast to begin with.

 Evening: Winding down

-- Have something spicy for dinner
+1. Have something a little spicy for dinner

 Spice up your evening meal with a dash of chilli powder.